emmanuel2021-guru/alx-low_level_programming/README.md

-This folder contains all the files relating to the argc argv project
+This folder contains all the files relating to the alx low level programming